stevencohn/OneMore/README.md

 * Remove empty headers and "extra" empty lines between paragraphs
 * Remove spacing between paragraphs and headings
 * Show/Hide the page date and time stamps under the title on page or all pages in section
+* Trim leading whitespace from selected text
-* Trim leading or trailing whitespace from selected text
+* Trim trailing whitespace from selected text

 [Custom Styles](../../wiki/Custom-styles)